liviucotfas/ase-web-and-cloud-applications-security/3 - MVCStore - Setup and Configuration.md

 ## Configuring the Application

-6. Modify the `Startup` class as follows in order to enable the MVC framework and some related features that are useful for development.
+6. Modify the `ConfigureServices` method in the `Startup` class as follows in order to enable the MVC framework and some related features that are useful for development.

     ``` c#
-    public class Startup
-    {
     public void ConfigureServices(IServiceCollection services)
     {
         // !!!! add this line{
         services.AddMvc();
         // }!!!!
     }
+    ```

+7. Modify the `Configure` method in the `Startup` class as follows in order to enable the MVC framework and some related features that are useful for development.

+    ``` c#
     // This method gets called by the runtime.
 Use this method to configure the HTTP request pipeline.
-        public void Configure(IApplicationBuilder app, IHostingEnvironment env, ILoggerFactory loggerFactory)
+    public void Configure(IApplicationBuilder app, IHostingEnvironment env)
     {
-            loggerFactory.AddConsole();

         if (env.IsDevelopment())
         {
             app.UseDeveloperExceptionPage();
+            app.UseDatabaseErrorPage();
         }

-			// !!!! add these lines{
-			app.UseStatusCodePages();
+        else
+        {
+            app.UseExceptionHandler("/Home/Error");
+            app.UseHsts();
+        }

+        app.UseHttpsRedirection();
         app.UseStaticFiles();
-			app.UseMvcWithDefaultRoute();
-			// }!!!!

-			app.Run(async (context) =>
+        app.UseMvc(routes =>
         {
-                await context.Response.WriteAsync("Hello World!");
+            routes.MapRoute(
+                name: "default",
+                template: "{controller=Home}/{action=Index}/{id?}");
         });
     }
-    }
     ```

     |Name|Description |
     | ------------- |-------------|
     UseDeveloperExceptionPage() | This extension method displays details of exceptions that occur in the application, which is useful during the development process.
 It should not be enabled in deployed applications.
-    UseStatusCodePages() |This extension method adds a simple message to HTTP responses that would not otherwise have a body, such as 404 - Not Found responses.
+    UseDatabaseErrorPage() | Captures synchronous and asynchronous database related exceptions from the pipeline that may be resolved using Entity Framework migrations.
+When these exceptions occur an HTML response with details of possible actions to resolve the issue is generated.
+    UseHsts() | Adds middleware for using HSTS, which adds the Strict-Transport-Security header.
+    UseHttpsRedirection() | Adds middleware for redirecting HTTP Requests to HTTPS.
     UseStaticFiles() |This extension method enables support for serving static content from the wwwroot folder.
     UseMvcWithDefaultRoute() | This extension method enables ASP.NET Core MVC with a default configuration.